tatyanazam/FL_covid_vis/README.md

 ```
 ## Daily Case Numbers Per County from March to July
-For each day, for each county that did not record any cases, I first added an entry of 0 to the `num_case` column in `fl_covid_data_f` dataframe.
-Then, I used `geom_tile` from ``ggplot2` to visualize changes in daily case numbers for all Florida counties.
+For each day, for each county that did not record any cases, I first added an entry of 0 to the column of case counts so that case counts could be accurately compared.
+Then, I used `geom_tile` from `ggplot2` to visualize changes in daily case numbers for all Florida counties.

 ![county_daily_case_change](https://github.com/tatyanazam/FL_covid_vis/blob/master/case_count_per_day.png)

 The y-axis shows Florida counties (listed alphabetically) and x-axis shows from left to right the change over time in days from March 10 to July 15.

-Visualizing changes in daily cases numbers shows that Miami, Hillsborough, and Broward have particularly seen a rise in case numbers and that overall, most counties are experiencing a dramatic rise in case numbers, with up to 1000-2000 cases recorded per day since July.
+Visualizing changes in daily cases numbers shows that Miami, Hillsborough, and Broward have particularly seen a rise in case numbers and that overall, most counties are experiencing a *dramatic rise* in case numbers, with up to **1000-2000 cases recorded per day** since July.

 ``` r
 full_counts_per_date_l <- lapply(unique(fl_covid_data_f$date), function(date_c){